Positive Development: Governance

-Design
+Design and planning

 While improved systems of governance, decision-making and planning can assist, biophysical sustainability is ultimately a design problem.
 To compensate for past system design errors, fundamental reforms of design methods and processes are required.
-PD proposes means to reduce material flows without tradeoffs by, for example, creating mutual gains and ‘low-impact luxury’ environments.
-PD contends that eco-positive design is already possible, partly through the integration of natural systems with building structures, spaces and surfaces (e.g. ‘living machines’, mycology, ‘algaetecture’).
-PD contributes other design concepts (e.g. ‘design for eco-services’, ‘green scaffolding’ ‘green space walls’, ‘solar core’ and ‘piggyback roof, ‘playgardens’).Digital sustainability can stimulate empirical advances in entrepreneurship, innovation and strategy and has the potential to have a positive impact on society.
+PD proposes means to reduce material flows without tradeoffs by, for example, creating mutual gains and 'low-impact luxury' environments.
+PD contends that eco-positive design is already possible, partly through the integration of natural systems with building structures, spaces and surfaces (e.g. 'living machines', mycology, or 'algaetecture').
+PD contributes other design concepts (e.g. 'design for eco-services', 'green scaffolding' 'green space walls', 'solar core' and 'piggyback roof, or 'playgardens').Digital sustainability can stimulate empirical advances in entrepreneurship, innovation and strategy and has the potential to have a positive impact on society.